jurra/rockin-webapp/README.md

 sudo docker-compose up -d --build
 ```

-## Connecting Microsoft Access to a Remote MySQL Database

-### Getting Started

-To connect your Microsoft Access application to an external MySQL database hosted on a server:

-1. **Install MySQL ODBC Driver**:
-   - Download and install the MySQL ODBC driver from the MySQL website: [MySQL Connector/ODBC](https://dev.mysql.com/downloads/connector/odbc/).

-2. **Set Up System DSN**:
-   - Open the ODBC Data Source Administrator and set up a new System DSN for the MySQL database.

-3. **Link Tables in Access**:
-   - Open Access, go to the "External Data" tab, and use the "ODBC Database" option to link to the MySQL database.
-   - Select the System DSN created in the previous step and link the desired tables.

-For detailed steps, refer to the documentation in the `docs` directory.

 ## Running the Database in a Container

 To run the database in a Docker container, you need to apply the migrations first.
 This is specified in the `docker-compose.yaml` file at line 24.
 The application itself does not need to be run for the database to be functional.